ukparliament/weeknotes.data-search/2018/02/index.md

 Refreshed and revived and not at all hungover, the Data and Search team has now returned to the coal face.
 Mostly.
 Numbers still seem a little short but we're assuming they might turn up at some point.
 As for the rest of us, we are, much like [Alan Minter](https://en.wikipedia.org/wiki/Alan_Minter), [fit and working again](https://www.youtube.com/watch?v=QnxZkK4mdM8).
 Mmmmmph.

 [Dan](https://twitter.com/dasbarrett) returned from the Christmas break and started picking up some of 2017s many lose threads.
 The big things this week are work on [Statutory Instruments](http://www.parliament.uk/business/bills-and-legislation/secondary-legislation/statutory-instruments/) and some movement on topics.
 There was also something about the data strategy and fixing all the corporate data.
-And Portugal got in touch to talk about data visualisation following Dan's trip to the [IPU](https://twitter.com/IPUparliament) in Geneva last year because...
+And Portugal got in touch to talk about data visualisation following Dan's trip to the [IPU](https://twitter.com/IPUparliament) in Geneva last year because we are...

 ### International, continental, Parliament in the area